wuyichen24/software-engineering-abbreviations-acronyms/dictionary/S/SLI-Service_Level_Indicator.md

 ## Name

 ## Overview
-- The actual metric measures a service.
+- The actual metric measures the performance of a service.

 ## Description